 He said they were ashamed to return home because they were forced to marry extremists and have their babies.

-Mr Bitrus said the freed girls have told their parents they were separated into two groups early on in their captivity, as and when Boko Haram commanders gave them the choice of joining the extremists and embracing Islam, or becoming their slaves.
+Mr Bitrus said the freed girls have told their parents they were separated into two groups early on in their captivity, when Boko Haram commanders gave them the choice of joining the extremists and embracing Islam, or becoming their slaves.

 The latter group – made up of 104 girls – never saw their classmates again.
-Mr Bitrus said they were used as domestic workers and porters but were not bad wordually abused.
+Mr Bitrus said they were used as domestic workers and porters but were not sexually abused.
 That group contain the 21 who were released last week and the 83 who the government are negotiating over.

 He said the 21 girls freed last week might have to be educated abroad because of the stigma they will face in Nigeria.